realA10001986/Dash-Gauges/README.md

 Here you can select one out of 13 channels, or have the Dash Gauges choose a random channel for you.
 The default channel is 1.

+If you are in the US, please select a channel between 1 and 11.
+All above 11 are not legal.
+A future update will limit this to 11 channels.

 ---

 ### Settings